 Natural Balance Original Ultra Whole Body Health Chicken Meal & Salmon Meal includes the following:

-Note - a bolded ingredient in the above tables indicates it is one of the first five ingredients listed by the product manufacturer.In this case, Natural Balance Original Ultra Whole Body Health Chicken Meal & Salmon Meal's most plentiful ingredient listed is chicken meal, which is considered a quality protein source.
-It also contains chicken as additional quality protein sources.
+Note - a bolded ingredient in the above tables indicates it is one of the first five ingredients listed by the product manufacturer.In this case, Natural Balance Original Ultra Whole Body Health Chicken Meal & Salmon Meal's most plentiful ingredient listed is chicken, which is considered a quality protein source.
+It also contains chicken meal and salmon meal as additional quality protein sources.